Written by: Tristan Dennis, Mint Sales Executive

 1. Not owning your seat at the table

-The CIO role has evolved from a pure focus on IT, often viewed as a big black hole for organisations to throw money into, to that of business advisor.
-CIO’s need to own their seat at the table and not only talk IT – the CIO role is inherent to every single department, process and outcome of an organisation.
+The CIO role has evolved from a pure focus on IT, often viewed as a big black hole for organizations to throw money into, to that of business advisor.
+CIO’s need to own their seat at the table and not only talk IT – the CIO role is inherent to every single department, process and outcome of an organization.

-The most influential CIO’s I’ve met work backwards by assessing an organisation’s overall objectives, auditing existing technologies, looking at available options to fill the gaps and mapping out how technology coupled with business processes can enable the organisation to achieve and exceed its objectives.
+The most influential CIO’s I’ve met work backwards by assessing an organization’s overall objectives, auditing existing technologies, looking at available options to fill the gaps and mapping out how technology coupled with business processes can enable the organization to achieve and exceed its objectives.

 It all comes down to numbers, and the only thing that drives ongoing profitability is people-centric innovation.
 Therefore, a balance between people and profitability should exist for sustainable disruption.